Snehalata Reddy

 Snehalatha Reddy (1932 – 20 January 1977) was an Indian actress, producer and social activist known for her works in Kannada cinema, Kannada theatre, Telugu cinema, and Telugu theatre.
 She was arrested over her involvement in the Baroda dynamite case and imprisoned for over 8 months during the Emergency in India.
 She was the co-founder of the Madras Players in the 1960s, the amateur group that staged memorable productions like Ibsen's Peer Gynt, directed by Douglas Alger, besides Twelfth Night and Tennessee William's Night of the Iguana, directed by Peter Coe.
-Besides, she acted in, directed, or produced plays such as A View from the Bridge and The House of Bernarda Alba.
-In 2003, her husband Pattabhirama Reddy presented - In the Hour of God, a play based on Sri Aurobindo's classic Savitri, inspired by the mythical woman who defied death for love, which he dedicated to Snehalata Reddy.
+She also acted in, directed, or produced plays such as A View from the Bridge and The House of Bernarda Alba.
+In 2003, her husband Pattabhirama Reddy presented In the Hour of God, a play based on Sri Aurobindo's classic Savitri, inspired by the mythical woman who defied death for love, which he dedicated to Snehalata Reddy.